 If you suspect that internet users adopt more secure behavior when creating corporate credentials, a study of breached Fortune 500 companies has shown this is not so.

-Predictable passwords such as “123456” topped the lists of most common passwords, with others like “abc123” and “sunshine” making their way to the top ten by industry.
+Predictable passwords such as “123456” topped the list of most common passwords, with others like “abc123” and “sunshine” making their way to the top 10 by industry.
 As mentioned, the company's name is also a common choice.

-Overall, the percentage of unique passwords did not exceed 31% for any industry – to say nothing of the unique passwords' strength.
+Overall, the percentage of unique passwords was only 31% for all industries – to say nothing of the unique passwords' strength.

 A different study of management, owners, and C-suite executives' credentials demonstrated that even leadership team members are no better at using strong, secure passwords.